jakimowb/enmapbox_testmigration2/README.md

 # Highlights:

-* an easy-to-use graphical user interface for the visualization of vector and raster data sources in parallel and in spatially linked maps
+* an easy-to-use graphical user interface for the visualization of vector and raster data sources in parallel and in spatially linked maps.

 * collection and visualisation of spectral profiles spectral libraries.
 Spectral profiles can come from different sources, e.g. raster images, field spectrometer or table-sheets.

-* enhances the QGIS Processing Framework with many algorithms commonly used in remote sensing and imaging spectroscopy, e.g. support vector machines or random forest based raster classification, regession, cluster approaches from the [scikit-learn](https://scikit-learn.org/stable/index.html) library.
+* enhances the QGIS Processing Framework with many algorithms commonly used in remote sensing and imaging spectroscopy, e.g. support vector machines or random forest based raster classification, regression, cluster approaches from the [scikit-learn](https://scikit-learn.org/stable/index.html) library.

 * applications specific to imaging spectroscopy and the EnMAP program, e.g. a simulation of spectral profiles (IIVM), atmospheric correction of EnMAP data, mapping of geological classes from EnMAP data and more...